Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in King Island, placing the area among the bottom 25% of areas assessed nationally

 King Island has received approximately five dwelling approvals per year.
-Between financial years 2021 (FY-21) and 2025 (FY-25), 25 homes were approved, with one more approved in FY-26 to date.
-On average, 1.1 people have moved to the area annually for each dwelling built over the past five financial years between FY-21 and FY-25.
+Over the past five financial years, from FY21 to FY25, 25 homes were approved, with one more approved in FY26 so far.
+On average, about 1.1 people moved to the area annually for each dwelling built during these years.
 However, this figure has decreased to -3.8 people per dwelling over the past two financial years.

-New homes are being constructed at an average expected cost of $286,000.
-This year, commercial approvals valued at $13.0 million have been registered, indicating ongoing commercial investment activity.
-Compared to the rest of Tasmania, King Island has 14.0% lower construction activity per person and ranks in the 18th percentile nationally, suggesting limited housing choices for buyers and supporting demand for existing homes.
-The area's new construction has consisted entirely of detached dwellings, maintaining its traditional low-density character with a focus on family homes.
+The average construction value of new homes is $286,000.
+This year, commercial approvals totaling $13.0 million have been registered, indicating consistent commercial investment activity.
+Compared to the Rest of Tas., King Island has 14.0% lower construction activity per person and ranks in the 18th percentile nationally, offering more limited housing choices for buyers.
+New constructions have been exclusively detached dwellings, maintaining the area's low-density character and appealing to those seeking space in family homes.

-With an estimated 1101 people in the area per dwelling approval, King Island has a quiet development environment.
-Given the expected stable or declining population, housing pressure is likely to remain relatively low, potentially presenting buying opportunities.
+With an estimated 1101 people per dwelling approval, King Island has a quiet development environment.
+Given the expected stable or declining population, pressure on housing is likely to remain reduced, potentially presenting buying opportunities.

 Frequently Asked Questions - Development